tarantool/doc/doc/reference/configuration/cfg_replication.rst

     during every new election, from 100% to 110% of the original timeout value.
-    For example, if the timeout is 300 ms and there are 3 nodes started the election simultaneously in the same term, they can set their election timeouts to 300, 310, 320 respectively, or to 305, 302, 324, and so on.
+    For example, if the timeout is 300 ms and there are 3 nodes started the election simultaneously in the same term, they can set their election timeouts to 300, 310, and 320 respectively, or to 305, 302, and 324, and so on.
 In that way, the votes will never be split because the election on different nodes won't be restarted simultaneously.

     | Type: number
     | Default: 5
     | Environment variable: TT_ELECTION_TIMEOUT
+    | Dynamic: **yes**

+..  _cfg_replication-election_fencing_enabled:

+..  confval:: election_fencing_enabled

+    Since version :doc:`2.10.0 </release/2.10.0>`.

+    Switches on and off the :ref:`leader fencing mode <repl_leader_elect_fencing>` that affects the leader election process.
+    When the parameter is set to ``true``, the leader will resign its leadership if it has less than the :ref:`replication_synchro_quorum <cfg_replication-replication_synchro_quorum>` of alive connections to the cluster nodes.
+The resigning leader receives the follower status in the current election term and becomes a read-only node.
+    Fencing applies to the instances that have :ref:`election_mode <election_mode>` set to "candidate" or "manual".

+    If the fencing is enabled on the current leader and it doesn't have the :ref:`replication_synchro_quorum <cfg_replication-replication_synchro_quorum>` of alive connections, the leader resigns its leadership immediately.

+    | Type: boolean
+    | Default: true
+    | Environment variable: TT_ELECTION_FENCING_ENABLED
     | Dynamic: **yes**